 Key aspects of diplomatic relations

-Diplomatic relations between the two countries are good, with regular contacts between the foreign affairs ministries.
-Various agreements, regarding economic questions, migration and air transport, govern relations, which also take into account the presence of a community of Montenegrins in Switzerland and the ever growing number of Swiss tourists visiting Montenegro.
+Diplomatic relations between Switzerland and Montenegro are good, with regular contacts between the two countries' ministries of foreign affairs.
+Various agreements – covering economic matters, migration and air transport – govern relations, which also take into account the presence of a community of Montenegrins in Switzerland and an ever growing number of Swiss tourists visiting Montenegro.

-Neither country has an embassy in the other’s capital.
-The Swiss Embassy in Belgrade is accredited to Montenegro, whereas the latter’s interests are in the care of the Permanent Mission to the United Nations in Geneva.
-A Swiss Consulate General inaugurated in Podgorica in March 2011 handles consular affairs and assists Swiss companies interested in investing in Montenegro.
+Montenegro opened an embassy in Bern in 2015.
+The Swiss embassy in Belgrade is also accredited to Montenegro.
+A Swiss consulate general inaugurated in Podgorica in March 2011 handles consular affairs and assists Swiss companies interested in investing in Montenegro.

-Switzerland and Montenegro have concluded a number of bilateral economic agreements: on trade and cooperation, the prevention of double taxation, the protection and promotion of investments.
-A Free Trade Agreement between EFTA and Montenegro signed on 14 November 2011 came into force in 2012.
+Switzerland and Montenegro have concluded a number of bilateral economic agreements: on trade and cooperation, double taxation, and the protection and promotion of investments.

-Swiss exports, mainly of machinery and pharmaceutical products, amounted to nearly CHF 8 million in 2015, while imports from Montenegro rose to almost CHF 6 million.
+Swiss exports, composed mainly of machinery and pharmaceutical products, amounted to nearly CHF 8 million in 2016, while imports from Montenegro stood at almost CHF 2 million.

-The coast of Montenegro is increasingly popular with Swiss tourists.
+The coast of Montenegro is becoming an increasingly popular destination for Swiss tourists.

 Swiss nationals in Montenegro

-Formerly a part of the Union of Serbia and Montenegro, Montenegro proclaimed its independence on 4 June 2006 and was immediately recognised by the community of nations.
-Switzerland established diplomatic relations with Montenegro on 20 June of the same year.
-Diplomatic and consular representation is in the hands of the Swiss Embassy in Belgrade (Republic of Serbia).
+Formerly a part of the State Union of Serbia and Montenegro, Montenegro proclaimed its independence on 4 June 2006 and was immediately recognised by the international community.
+Switzerland established diplomatic relations with Montenegro on 30 June of the same year.
+Diplomatic and consular representation comes under the responsibility of the Swiss embassy in Belgrade (Republic of Serbia).

-The SDC, which had been present in Montenegro since 1991, concentrated on humanitarian aid.
-Since the country’s declaration of independence in 2006 the cooperation programme of the SDC has focused on Serbia.
+The SDC's activities in Montenegro concentrated on humanitarian aid from 1991.
+Since the country’s declaration of independence in 2006 the SDC's cooperation programme has focused on Serbia.